 Kathleen Kalinowski, is known for her representational landscape paintings with impressionistic color and brushwork.
 Much of her work consists of plein air painting, directly from nature, a prelude to her larger studio paintings.
-She has been working as a professional fine artist for over twenty-five years using oil and pastel as her mediums.
+She has been working as a professional fine artist for over twenty-six years using oil and pastel as her mediums.
 She paints the landscapes of her native Michigan in all seasons and favorite places from her travels.
 Her home and studio is just north of Grand Rapids in a rural area close to farms, rolling hills, and plenty of rivers and streams.
 She often finds water as her inspiration including the shorelines of the Great Lakes, northern Michigan and the Upper Peninsula.